It’s happened to all of us.

-You know the feeling – you are away from home running errands, or you are out late because you had to stay at work longer.
-And you realize that you are hungry.
+You know the feeling – you are away from home running errands, or you are out late because you had to stay at work longer, and you realize that you are hungry.
 Not just a little hungry though.
-You haven’t eaten for hours, your head is starting to throb, and you can’t even think straight.
+You haven’t eaten for hours, your head is starting to throb and you can’t even think straight.

-And just like that you have put food into your body that will lower your immune response, raise your blood sugar, reduce your energy and contribute to weight gain.
+And just like that, you have put food into your body that will lower your immune response, raise your blood sugar, reduce your energy and contribute to weight gain.

-It is a tough situation, and like I said, we’ve all been there.
+It is a tough situation, and as I said, we’ve all been there.
 Sometimes you really do have to eat ‘right now.’
 But over time, these eating emergencies add up and significantly impact your health and fitness achievement.

-The answer is to stop having eating emergencies, and I will show you how to do this.
+The answer is to stop having eating emergencies and I will show you how to do this.
 It does take some planning, but it isn’t as hard as you might think.

-The first step is to make a list of healthy, on-the-go foods that you enjoy eating.
+Make a list of healthy, on-the-go foods that you enjoy eating.
 Make sure that you include things with healthy fats, protein and carbs (if it’s around your workout time).
 When you are very hungry, you need to have all the macronutrients covered in order to get quick energy, satisfy your hunger and clear your brain fog.
 This does not have to be a complete meal, but it needs to be balanced enough to substitute for one if needed.

-The third step is to plan your food kit.
+Plan your food kit.
 This food has to travel with you, and you have to decide how you are going to transport it.
 The secret is convenience.
 If you only have five minutes to grab your kit on your way out the door before work, it has to be streamlined.
 Ideally you will leave yourself more than five minutes, but life happens.

 You’ve done the hard part.
 You’ve figured out what foods will make you happy and help you through the emergency, you’ve stocked up on them, you have gathered what you need for transport and you have your water situation figured out.